 Another option to have your medical bills covered comes from government programs like Medicaid.
 This federal program helps low-income people by providing them with health insurance coverage.

 You will need to contact New Jersey’s Medicaid agency to see if you qualify for Medicaid.
 For example, if the accident results in the loss of your job or health insurance, it’s possible that you will qualify.
 The program may pay some of your past medical bills in addition to ongoing medical costs.

 Depending on your circumstances, one or several of these options may help you receive the compensation you deserve for your injury and damages.
-The Law Offices of Peter Davis in Paterson, New Jersey has lawyers standing by to help you with your personal injury case.
-Please give us a call today.
+The Law Offices of Peter Davis in Paterson, New Jersey has car accident lawyers standing by to help you with your personal injury case.
+Please contact us today.